MicrosoftDocs/sdk-api/sdk-api-src/content/cfgmgr32/nf-cfgmgr32-cm_register_notification.md

     );
 ```

 If responding to a <b>CM_NOTIFY_ACTION_DEVICEQUERYREMOVE</b> notification, the PCM_NOTIFY_CALLBACK callback should return either ERROR_SUCCESS or ERROR_CANCELLED, as appropriate.
 Otherwise, the callback should return ERROR_SUCCESS.
 The callback should not return any other values.
 For a description of other actions, please refer to the <a href="/windows/desktop/api/cfgmgr32/ne-cfgmgr32-cm_notify_action">CM_NOTIFY_ACTION</a> documentation.
 Also see <a href="/windows/desktop/api/cfgmgr32/ns-cfgmgr32-cm_notify_event_data">CM_NOTIFY_EVENT_DATA</a> for information about the structure that this callback receives in the <i>EventData</i> parameter.

 #### Examples

-For an example, see
-     <a href="/windows-hardware/drivers/install/registering-for-notification-of-device-interface-arrival-and-device-removal">Registering for Notification of Device Interface Arrival and Device Removal</a>.
+For an example, see <a href="/windows-hardware/drivers/install/registering-for-notification-of-device-interface-arrival-and-device-removal">Registering for Notification of Device Interface Arrival and Device Removal</a>.

-<div class="code"></div>

 ## -see-also

 <a href="/windows/desktop/api/cfgmgr32/ne-cfgmgr32-cm_notify_action">CM_NOTIFY_ACTION</a>

 <a href="/windows/desktop/api/cfgmgr32/ns-cfgmgr32-cm_notify_filter">CM_NOTIFY_FILTER</a>

 <a href="/windows/desktop/api/cfgmgr32/nf-cfgmgr32-cm_unregister_notification">CM_Unregister_Notification</a>

 <a href="/windows/desktop/api/winuser/nf-winuser-registerdevicenotificationa">RegisterDeviceNotification</a>

 <a href="/windows-hardware/drivers/install/registering-for-notification-of-device-interface-arrival-and-device-removal">Registering for Notification of Device Interface Arrival and Device Removal</a>

 <a href="/windows-hardware/drivers/wdf/using-device-interfaces">Using Device Interfaces</a>